Ed.D., Educational Leadership and Policy Studies with an emphasis in Higher Education at the University of Vermont

 M.Ed. in Higher Education from Oregon State University

 Assistant Vice President of Student Development

-Michelle Etchart serves as the Assistant Vice President of Student Development and Director of Student Success & Outreach.
+Michelle Etchart serves as the Assistant Vice President of Student Development.
 Her primary responsibilities include leading the division’s focus on student success and retention, developing strong working relationships with campus partners and coordinating professional development for staff and graduate students who work in Student Development.
 Michelle completed a Master of Education degree in Higher Education at Oregon State University.
 Michelle joined Seattle University in 2002 as Director of Leadership & Community Service and over the past 15 years has developed a deep commitment to Jesuit education and the students of Seattle University